CUPUM/cupum.github.io/about.md

 The Chair’s team gathers career and student researchers and educators with expertise spanning across design, the human and social science, natural sciences, engineering and education.
 Most team-members are located in Montréal, and bind with multiple professional, scientific, academic and technical networks spanning across the globe.

-Our offices are located within the Environmental Design Building of the University of Montréal's Mountain campus.
+Our offices are located on unceded indigenous territory within the Environmental Design Building of the University of Montréal's Mountain campus.